Table of Contents

 There will be direct highway buses to other destination on the southern and western coast of Sri Lanka very soon.
 Because with the opening of outer circular of the southern expressway on 7th November 2019, now travellers can directly drive to any resort in western and southern Sri Lanka.

-Travel Tip 7: Travel by train: Travelling by train is cheap but they are behind the schedule most of the time.
-But the upcountry railway journey, especially the train trip between Ell and Nuwara Eliya considered being one of the most scenic train journeys in the world and it is a highlight for the more travellers.
-Getting around the train is cheap.
+Travelling by train is cheap but they are behind the schedule all the time and very crowded.
+But the upcountry railway journey, especially the train trip between Ella and Nuwara Eliya considered being one of the most scenic train journeys in the world and it is a highlight for the more travellers.
+Even though travelling by train is cheap we do not recommend it for travelling around Sri Lanka, except for the upcountry scenic train trip.

 Some typical routes: Colombo to Jaffna is 150-445 rupees ($1-3 USD), Jaffna to Anuradhapura is 150-295 rupees ($1-2 USD), Kandy to Nuwara Eliya is 85-280 rupees ($0.60-1.90 USD), and Colombo to Galle is 150-295 rupees ($1-2 USD).